iredmail/docs/en_US/iredmail-easy/8-migrate.to.iredmail.easy.md

     if they don't exist, iRedMail Easy will set correct owner/group and permission for them during deployment.

-    If you're lasy and don't want to check files one by one, it's ok to simply copy these files from `/etc/postfix/` to `/opt/iredmail/custom/postfix/` directly, and (optionally) remove non-custom settings later.
+    If you're lazy and don't want to check files one by one, it's ok to simply copy these files from `/etc/postfix/` to `/opt/iredmail/custom/postfix/` directly, and (optionally) remove non-custom settings later.